carbonblack/carbon-black-cloud-sdk-python/docs/policy.rst

     >>> policy.sensor_settings = new_sensor_settings

-Still TL;DR: nested property updates need to modify a root property in some way to trigger the dirty attribute.

 Note: this challenge/workaround affects other modifiable CBC objects with nested properties, where the SDK hasn't implemented sub-resourcing.

 Resources